by Peter Manseau

 Religion has a long history at the Smithsonian, and it was set to music almost from the beginning.

-Late in the nineteenth century, when the Librarian of the Institution, Dr. Cyrus Adler, was named the first director of the Religion Division of the United States National Museum, he made a point of collecting objects that not only showed the global reach of spiritual traditions, but also highlighted the fact that religion is not merely something to be seen, or believed, but heard.
+Late in the nineteenth century, the Smithsonian's librarian, Dr. Cyrus Adler, was named the first director of the Religion Division of the Smithsonian's United States National Museum.
+He made a point of collecting objects that not only showed the global reach of spiritual traditions, but also highlighted the fact that religion is not merely something to be seen, or believed, but heard.

 Adler was the son of an Arkansas cotton farmer who in a quintessentially American story ended up becoming an expert in Semitic languages, and a professor of Hebrew at Johns Hopkins University in Baltimore, where he famously discovered copies of the New Testament with missing blocks of text that Thomas Jefferson himself had pieced together to create the book commonly known as the Jefferson Bible, which thanks to Adler became perhaps the most iconic religious object in the Smithsonian’s collection.
 Nor was this Adler’s only brush with the intersection of the presidency and religion: later in life, he served as an advisor to Franklin Delano Roosevelt on matters of concern to the Jewish people.